 Stock Comparison

-In this section, I will analyze the stock price movements of Ouster, Inc. (OUST) and MicroVision, Inc. (MVIS) over the past year, highlighting key price dynamics and trading activity.
+In this section, I will analyze the weekly stock price movements of Ouster, Inc. (OUST) and MicroVision, Inc. (MVIS) over the past year, highlighting key dynamics and price fluctuations that could impact investor decisions.

 stock price comparison